 Rotations have a similar move-towards-like function.
 You give it the current rotation, the target and how much to move (in degrees, this time.)
 Here’s a simple example of spinning us towards a target:

-This spins us from our current facing to due east, spinning at 60 degrees/second.
+This spins us from our current facing to facing up, spinning at 60 degrees/second.

-Rotations have there own Lerp.
-Like the one we’ve seen for vectors, it takes the start rotation, the end and a 0-1 percent.
+Rotations have their own Lerp.
+Like the one we’ve seen for vectors, it takes the start rotation, the end, and a 0-1 percent.